Log Cabin Republicans: Transgender rights

 When the Human Rights Campaign issued a state of emergency for the LGBT community, Moran condemned the HRC, citing Biden's signing of a law supporting same-sex marriage as an argument for why LGBT people were not currently in danger.
 In this statement, Moran spoke derisively of trans liberation, stating that, "the HRC is destructively redefining support for the LGBT community around trans surgeries for minors, biological men competing in women's sports, and sex and gender identity lessons in kindergarten."

-According to historian, Neil J. Young, most LGBT Republicans do not identify as "LGBTQ", but simply as lesbian, gay or bisexual as they believe that "LGBTQ has become a political identity rather than a sexual identity".
-As such, Log Cabin Republicans does not use the "Q" when calling themselves an "LGBT Republican organization"; there is also reportedly a large amount of infighting going on within the organization about whether they should also drop the "T".
+According to historian Neil J. Young, most LGBT Republicans do not identify as "LGBTQ", but simply as lesbian, gay or bisexual as they believe that "LGBTQ has become a political identity rather than a sexual identity".
+As such, Log Cabin Republicans did not use the "Q" when calling themselves an "LGBT Republican organization".

+Former LCR president Moran said the organization supports equality for all of its members, though there are some transgender 'guardrails', including no permanent gender transition for minors, and no sports competition between transgender and cisgender women.

+In August 2026, LCR's board of directors officially voted to drop transgender rights from the organization's mission and rebranded themselves as an "LGB advocacy organization".
+There had reportedly been a large amount of infighting occurring within the organization for years about whether they should drop the "T" and some members expressed disappointment with the decision.
+The organization's president, Ross Hemminger, cited disagreement with transgender policies as reasons for dropping transgender rights from the platform, claiming that the transgender rights movement has ceased focusing on adults and now only focuses on minors.
+In response, a spokesperson for the Human Rights Campaign said "It's news to us that they ever pretended to care about the T. Splitting up the LGBTQ+ community and pitting us against each other is exactly what anti-equality forces want to see happen."
+The UK-based LGB Alliance similarly advocates against transgender inclusion.

 Membership

-Chapters

-Since 1977, LCR has expanded across the United States and has 35 chapters, representing 26 states and the District of Columbia:
+Since 1977, LCR has expanded across the United States and as of September 2025, has 80 chapters representing 40 states and the District of Columbia.